 5.1.
-Advantages of Shadows over Shading
+Advantages of shadows over shading

-As can be seen from Fig.6, arbitrary shapes do not always provide enough normals on the surface to make a complete sphere mapping, so many data points on the sphere will be missing non-uniformly.
+As can be seen from Fig. 7, arbitrary shapes do not always provide enough normals on the surface to make a complete sphere mapping, so many data points on the sphere will be missing non-uniformly.
 Consequently, there is a possibility that some critical boundaries will be lost and the corresponding real lights will not be estimated.
-Fig.12 is an example of a synthetic vase image whose top part is lit by two directional light sources.
-From the sphere mapping (Fig.12(b)), it is clear that very few of the object's normals map to the top part of the sphere and so not enough critical points can be detected.
+Fig. 11 is an example of a synthetic vase image whose top part is lit by two directional light sources.
+From the sphere mapping (Fig. 11e), it is clear that very few of the object's normals map to the top part of the sphere and so not enough critical points can be detected.
 However, shadow information can be used to estimate the intensity and direction of each light source.
+Fig. 13a compares the the experiment results from shading-based, shadow-based, and integrated method.

 5.2.
-Advantages of Shading over Shadows
+Advantages of shading over shadows

 While recovering the illumination distribution of the scene from a radiance distribution inside shadows, complete shadows cast by an object of known shape onto another object surface of known shape and reflectance are required.
 However, this might not be possible in situations where the light direction is nearly parallel to the surface.
-Obviously in this case shadows can not provide enough information to estimate the real illuminants.
-In particular the azimuth of the light source can still be estimated reliably but not the elevation.
-An experiment showed that in this situation, big errors will be introduced to the illumination distribution estimated by shadow information only (Fig.12(d-e)).
-Furthermore, in the method proposed in [24], a large number of samples is needed to capture the rapid change of radiance distribution around a direct light source.
-Radiance distribution inside a direct light source has to be sampled densely and the estimation becomes more stable if we observe the difference between radiance of two shadow regions for each light source: one illuminated and the other not illuminated.
+Obviously, in this case shadows can not provide enough information to estimate the real illuminants.
+In particular the azimuth of the light source can still be estimated reliably, but not the elevation.
+An experiment showed that in this situation, big errors will be introduced to the illumination distribution estimated by shadow information only (Fig. 12d-e).
+Furthermore, in the method proposed in [23], a large number of samples are needed to capture the rapid change of radiance distribution around a direct light source.
+The radiance distribution inside a direct light source has to be sampled densely and the estimation becomes more stable if we observe the difference between the radiances of two shadow regions for each light source: one illuminated and the other not illuminated.
 Therefore, due to the discrete sampling of the geodesic dome, it is very likely that one directional light will be represented by several adjacent sampling solid angles so the precision of estimation will also be limited.
-In the following sections, a region on the geodesic dome in [24] composed by adjacent sampling solid angles, whose estimated illuminant intensity is not close to zero, will be referred to as an illumination region.
-In Fig.9, we can see that the illumination distribution estimated by shading information provides higher accuracy than the one estimated by shadows.
+In the following sections, a region on the geodesic dome in [23] composed by adjacent sampling solid angles, whose estimated illuminant intensity is not close to zero, will be referred to as an illumination region.
+In Fig. 10, we can see that the illumination distribution estimated by shading information provides higher accuracy than the one estimated by shadows.
+Fig. 13b compares the the experiment results from shading-based, shadow-based, and integrated method.